-AC JV, LLC Transactions- In December 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company ("AC JV, LLC") owned 32% by each of the founding members and 4% by NCM LLC.
+AC JV, LLC Transactions-In December 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company ("AC JV, LLC") owned 32% by each of the founding members and 4% by NCM LLC.
 In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
 The notes receivable bear interest at a fixed rate of 5.0% per annum, compounded annually.
-Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.
-Future minimum principal payments under the notes receivable as of December 27, 2018 are \$5.6 million which is due in 2019.
+Interest and principal payments were due annually in six equal installments commencing on the first anniversary of the closing and ending on December 26, 2019.

-NCM LLC's investment in AC JV, LLC was \$0.9 million and \$1.0 million as of December 27, 2018 and December 28, 2017, respectively.
+NCM LLC's investment in AC JV, LLC was \$0.9 million and \$0.9 million as of December 26, 2019 and December 27, 2018, respectively.
 The Company accounts for its investment in AC JV, LLC under the equity method of accounting in accordance with ASC 323-30, Investments-Equity Method and Joint Ventures ("ASC 323-30") because AC JV, LLC is a limited liability company with the characteristics of a limited partnership and ASC 323-30 requires the use of equity method accounting unless the Company's interest is so minor that it would have virtually no influence over partnership operating and financial policies.
 Although NCM LLC does not have a representative on AC JV, LLC's Board of Directors or any voting, consent or blocking rights with respect to the governance or operations of AC JV, LLC, the Company concluded that its interest was more than minor.
-During the years ended December 27, 2018, December 28, 2017 and December 29, 2016, NCM LLC received a cash distribution from AC JV, LLC of \$0.2 million, \$0.3 million and \$0.2 million, respectively.
-NCM LLC recorded equity in earnings for AC JV, LLC of \$0.2 million, \$0.3 million and \$0.0 million during the years ended December 27, 2018,

-December 28, 2017 and December 29, 2016, respectively, which are included in other non-operating expense in the audited Consolidated Statements of Income.
+During the years ended December 26, 2019, December 27, 2018 and December 28, 2017, NCM LLC received cash distributions from AC JV, LLC of \$0.4 million, \$0.2 million and \$0.3 million, respectively.
+NCM LLC recorded equity in earnings for AC JV, LLC of \$0.4 million, \$0.2 million and \$0.3 million during the years ended December 26, 2019, December 27, 2018 and December 28, 2017, respectively, which are included in "Other non-operating income" in the audited Consolidated Statements of Income.